justinchiu-test/codecontests-repo/README.md

 2. **Formatted Problems**: The actual competitive programming problems, each with a problem description (PROBLEM.md), initial solution (main.py), test script (run.sh), and test cases.

 3. **Shared Library**: Reusable components that solutions can import to reduce duplicate code.
-Initially empty for an Agent to populate.
+Initially empty for an Agent to populate following the instructions in [INSTRUCTIONS.md](INSTRUCTIONS.md).

 ## Structure